 - We applied 4 animations on the Left Leg and take a look at the first animation having a Yellow Star with Yellow Bar in the timeline further divided into 3 parts, indicating that the SPIN Emphasis effect has been used with 3 Repeats.
-Double-clicking an effect in the Animation Pane will bring up the Effect Options Properties window and from here you can see further options applied on the same effect.
+Double-clicking an effect in the Animation Pane will bring up the Effect Options Properties window and from here you can see further options applied to the same effect.

 If you hide all the objects on the slide except the Left Leg using the Selection Pane and then play the Slideshow.
-You will see that the Left Leg will start rotating to 3 Degree Counterclockwise direction and will take 0.75 seconds to cross that much of distance but after 1 second of pressing the Slide Show button because of Delay Timing.
+You will see that the Left Leg will start rotating in 3 Degree Counterclockwise direction and will take 0.75 seconds to cross that much distance but after 1 second of pressing the Slide Show button because of Delay Timing.

 It will further take 0.75 seconds to turn back to the same position from where it started rotating because of the Auto Reverse option.
 So, one loop of this animation will take a total of 1.50 seconds to complete because of the Auto Reverse.
-During the slideshow, all the above effect options will get repeat 3 times.
+During the slideshow, all the above effect options will get repeated 3 times.

 - The next animation is Up Motion Path on Left Leg without any Delay Timings.
 Whereas the above Spin effect has 1 second Delay Timing.
-So, the second effect Up Motion Path will begin first and when the leg will in the air, it will start spinning.
+So, the second effect Up Motion Path will begin first, and when the leg will in the air, it will start spinning.
 We defined very short Motion Paths, so you might need to Zoom up to 400% as PowerPoint is not good when defining short motion path lengths.

 I hope you The Teacher Point.